✓ Updated May 2026

 Taxis and Ride-Sharing Apps

-Taxis are readily available in the larger towns and cities, offering a convenient door-to-door service.
-Ride-sharing apps like Uber and Didi are also present, though their availability can be inconsistent in more rural areas.
+Taxis are readily available in towns and cities for shorter distances or when direct transport is needed.
+Ride-sharing apps like Uber and Didi are also operational, though their availability can vary by town.

 Motorcycle Taxis (Mototaxis)